 I started the first day with a big breakfast at the hotel, followed by a pizza for lunch and sushi rolls for dinner.
 I had really been dreaming of sushi and hot sake for some reason and the town just happened to have a Japanese restaurant.
 I know sushi doesn’t sound very filling but the rolls were big.
 Plus, I snacked a lot.

 We easily hitched a ride to Bishop, where we checked into The Hostel California (THC, and also very THC-friendly).
 It was a great place that I had heard a lot about.
 A bunk was only $25 and there were tons of amenities…most importantly, free bikes!
 These were hardly needed, since everything was within a block of the hostel: the library, 2 laundromats, 2 outdoor gear stores, and lots of restaurants.
 The hostel also had free loaner clothes for while we did laundry.
 I got all my chores done easily and efficiently.
 I would say this was the best trail town yet.

 There was even a shop with my name.

 Finally we got a ride back to the trailhead with a local trail angel, Jen, and were hiking towards Kearsarge pass by 5 pm.
-I thought I would struggle under the excess weight of my pack (30 lbs when I weighed it at the hostel!), but I was surprised to get up and over easily.
-We found a perfect campsite just about 2 miles off the PCT.
+I thought I would struggle under the excess weight of my pack, but I was surprised to get up and over easily.
+We found a perfect campsite amongst boulders just about 2 miles off the PCT.
 I had wanted to at least make it back to the main trail but it was getting dark.
 Regardless, it had been a great couple of days and I felt rested, warm, and not starving.
 I was ready for the last few days in the Sierra!